-Before designing a project to retire some portion of the technical debt borne by a critical, irreplaceable asset, it’s best to acknowledge that the project design problem is very likely a wicked problem in the sense of Rittel and Webber [Rittel 1973].
-(See my post “Retiring technical debt can be a wicked problem”) In the series of posts of which this is the first, I suggest some basic preparations that form a necessary foundation for success in approaching the problem of designing projects to retire technical debt in irreplaceable assets.
+Designing a project to retire some portion of the technical debt from a critical, irreplaceable asset, can be a daunting task.
+It’s best to acknowledge that the project design problem is very likely a wicked problem in the sense of Rittel and Webber [Rittel 1973].
+See my post “Retiring technical debt can be a wicked problem” for more.
+In this thread, of which this is the first post, I suggest some basic preparations for dealing with irreplaceable assets.
+They form a necessary foundation for success in approaching the debt retirement problem for irreplaceable assets.

 As I’ve noted in previous posts, the problems associated with retiring technical debt can be wicked problems.
 And if some of these problems aren’t strictly wicked problems, they can possess many of the attributes of wicked problems in degrees sufficient to challenge the best of us.
-That’s why approaching a technical debt retirement project as you would any other project is a high-risk way to proceed.
+That’s why approaching a technical debt retirement project as you would any other project is risky.

 For convenience and to avoid confusion, in my last post I adopted the following terminology:

 DDRP is the effort to design the DRP

 DBA is the set of Debt Bearing Assets undergoing modification in the context of the DRP